 The Processing Series is the opposite of a reduced, essentialized story, which can become a trap for sentimentality, oversimplification, and victim-to-hero narratives.
 Instead, by dedicating the time to the experience, we can begin to travel through the multidimensional world of trauma and its aftermath, understanding its terrain of loss, conflict, and renewal.
 Whether we identify as trauma survivors or we hope to be pillars of support for others, the series joins people together to meditate, listen, integrate, and release.

-Each concert features a core group of performers as well as several guest performers, and is co-curated by Lucy Dhegrae and the composer of the focal work.
+Each concert features a core group of performers as well as several guest performers, and is curated by Lucy Dhegrae.

 * indicates a world premiere.